EliasBoroda/MemorySpan/README.md

 # MemorySpan
  A platform agnostic variant of the common working memory span task.
-Used to assess worming memory capacity for both resesrch and clinical needs
+Used to assess working memory capacity for both resesrch and clinical needs